 I am self-employed and my financials are not up to date, can you still help?

-We are self-employed ourselves and understand the challenges of getting a home loan when your affairs are set up to minimise tax or you don’t have up to date financials.
-So we can talk you through the options that will help.
+We are self-employed ourselves and understand the challenges of getting a home loan when your affairs are set up to minimise tax, or you don’t have up-to-date financials.
+We can talk you through the options that will help.

 What are your rates?

-For outside the square lending for adverse credit and low/no doc there may be a premium on the interest rate charged by the lender to account for the risk.
+For outside the square lending for adverse credit and low/no doc the lender might charge a premium on the interest rate to account for the risk.